-Whereas there is a continuing interest among users, tourist, aviation and trade interests and their international organizations about the level of international air carrier costs of operation, fares, rates and appropriate revenue yields;
+Whereas there is a continuing interest among users, including international organizations with interests in tourism, aviation and trade, in the level of international air carrier costs of operation, fares, rates and appropriate revenue yields;

-Whereas the objective studies by ICAO on international air transport costs and revenues are widely used by Contracting States and other international organizations and have promoted neutrality and resulted in a more equitable system of revenue sharing; and
+Whereas the objective studies by ICAO on international air transport costs and revenues are widely used by Contracting States and other international organizations, have promoted neutrality and have resulted in a more equitable system of revenue sharing; and

-Whereas ICAO requires air carrier revenue and cost data for environmental planning, investment studies and other purposes;
+Whereas ICAO requires air carrier revenue, cost and operational data to assist the Council in assessment of the effectiveness of measures proposed for the implementation of the Strategic Objectives of the Organization, and for environmental planning, investment studies and other purposes;

-- 1. Requests the Council to instruct the Secretary General to issue periodically a study on regional differences on the level of international air transport operating costs, analysing how differences in operations and input prices may affect their levels and the impact that changes in costs may have on air transport tariffs; and - 2.
+- 1. Requests the Council to instruct the Secretary General to issue periodically a study on regional differences in the level of international air transport operating costs, analysing how differences in operations and input prices may affect their levels and the impact that changes in costs may have on air transport tariffs; and - 2.
 Urges Contracting States to make every effort to obtain from their international air carriers with the least possible delay the cost, revenue and other data requested by ICAO.